AndreMPCosta/AutoComplete-API/README.md

 The microservice/web service receives as input a user query, ask the autocomplete system for the possible results and send them back.

+A Trie structure is used for faster responses of the API (https://en.wikipedia.org/wiki/Trie).

 ## Deployment